varungohil/varungohil.github.io/proj_pages/meta.md

 Prof. Manu recently gave a talk involving META at the [SDC SNIA India conference](https://www.snia.org/events/sdcindia/agenda2019).
 <iframe width="560" height="315" src="https://www.youtube.com/embed/hIOYD5gAUdk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The initial prototype for the tool for presented at MobiCom'18. <br>
+The initial prototype of META for presented at [MobiCom 2018](https://sigmobile.org/mobicom/2018/). <br>
 You can find the resources here : <a href = "/docs/pubs/META.pdf">Paper</a>, <a href = "https://docs.google.com/presentation/d/1BJonBRxkPjMUGhd_4CiFOFjjnG64ieMqjCokuaHfrkA/edit?usp=sharing">Slides</a>, <a href = "/bibtexs/meta.bib">Bibtex</a>

 META is currently being used at Prof. Manu's lab to perform analysis.
 More functionalities are also being added to META to support more in-depth analyses.
 If you want to contribute towards development of META feel free to contact me!